MadeBaruna/news-nextjs/readme.md

 # News Next.js
-A News feed app created with Next.js
+A News feed app created with Next.js and Redux
 Using api from https://newsapi.org
 ### [Live Demo](https://news-nextjs.now.sh)